pithydon/moreshelves/README.md

 To register a new shelf use moreshelves.register_shelf(node_name, node_description, texture, allow_put).

-allow_put defines what can be placed in the shelf. allow_put is a table with the item names or group names.
+allow_put defines what can be placed in the shelf. allow_put is a table with the item names "modname:itemname" or group names "group:groupname".

+"moreshelves:all" is a spacial item that allows any item to be placed in a shelf.

 example: